jlmelville/rnndescent/cran-comments.md

 ## New Patch Release

-This is a new patch release to fix an error that resulted from the recent CRAN release of the 'dqrng' package, which is a dependency of this package.
+This is a new patch release to fix a CRAN M1 Mac check error.

-## Recent Resubmission

-The previous release of 'rnndescent' was submitted to CRAN in April.
-I am aware of the policy against frequent submission to CRAN.
-The previous submission was intended to support the changes to 'dqrng'.
-Unfortunately, some new problems were found only after the submission of 'dqrng' to CRAN.
-I regret any inconvenience caused to the CRAN maintainers.

 ## Test environments

 * ubuntu 22.04 (on rhub) devel clang-ASAN
-* Fedora 38 (on rhub) devel gcc13
+* Fedora 38 (on rhub) devel gcc15
 * Fedora 38 (on rhub) devel valgrind
-* local ubuntu 23.04 R 4.3.1
+* local ubuntu 25.04 R 4.4.3
-* ubuntu 22.04 (on github actions), R 4.3.3, R 4.4.0, devel
+* ubuntu 24.04 (on github actions), R 4.4.3, R 4.5.1 devel
-* Windows Server 2012 (on appveyor) R 4.4.0 Patched
+* Windows Server 2012 (on appveyor) R 4.5.1 Patched
-* Windows Server 2022 (on github actions), R 4.3.3, R 4.4.0
+* Windows Server 2022 (on github actions), R 4.4.3, R 4.5.1
-* local Windows 11 build, R 4.4.0
+* local Windows 11 build, R 4.5.1
 * win-builder (devel)
-* mac OS X Monterey (on github actions) R 4.4.0
+* mac OS X Sonoma (on github actions) R 4.5.1
-* local mac OS X Sonoma R 4.4.0
+* local mac OS X Sequoia R 4.5.1
+* mac-builder (devel)

 ## CRAN Checks

 There are no WARNINGs or ERRORs.

-There is 1 NOTE remaining from the previous release on r-release-macos-arm64, r-release-macos-x86_64, r-oldrel-macos-arm64, r-oldrel-macos-x86_64
+There is 1 NOTE for r-oldrel-macos-arm64, r-oldrel-macos-x86_64:

 Check: installed package size
 Result: NOTE